-The following items are, in the opinion of District management, among the most significant in assessing the District's overall financial activities during fiscal year 2015-16 and its financial position at the close fiscal year 2015-16.
+The following items are, in the opinion of District management, among the most significant in assessing the District's overall financial activities during FY 2016-17 and its financial position at the close of FY 2016-17.

-- ❖ The District's assets exceeded its liabilities by \$7,668,325.
-The District's net capital assets, \$6,292,818 are composed of the capital assets of the District net of related debt - the water transmission and distribution system, water production facilities, land, buildings, and equipment belonging to the District.
-Unrestricted net position totaled \$705,527, an increase from \$540,312 at the end of fiscal year 2014-15. - ❖ The District's operating revenues were \$2,300,359 and non-operating revenues were \$591,551, totaling \$2,891,910.
-Water sales to customers totaled 75% of all revenues. - ❖ The District's total net long-term liabilities were \$10,930,359 and includes the Water Revenue Refunding Bond and State Revolving Fund Loan.
-The increase of \$4,312,214 represents the completion of the construction project funds provided by the State Revolving Fund Loan and the Net Pension Liability as required by GASB 68.
+- ❖ The District's assets exceeded its liabilities by \$7,961,036.
+The District's net investment in capital assets, \$6,698,923, is composed of the capital assets of the District net of related debt the water transmission and distribution system, water production facilities, land, buildings and equipment belonging to the District.
+Unrestricted net assets totaled \$819,662, an increase from \$114,135 at the end of FY 2015-16. - The District's operating revenues were \$2,437,489 and non-operating revenues increased by \$858,880 totaling \$3,296,369.
+Water sales to customers totaled 69% of all revenues. - ❖ The District's total net long-term liabilities were \$9,050,744 and includes the Water Revenue Refunding Bond, State Revolving Fund Loan, Water Meter Replacement Loan, and Net Pension Liability.